DETAILED ACTION

 However, Maehama teaches an analogous resin composition used in adhesives (p.
 2 of translation, polyurethane used in adhesives) being a polyurethane resin (p.
 3, aqueous polyurethane resin composition).

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to have substituted the polyvinyl acetate resin of Zedalis in view of Hoerner further in view of Luo with a polyurethane resin, as taught by Maehama, which exhibits excellent mechanical properties (p.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to have substituted the polyvinyl acetate resin of Zedalis in view of Hoerner further in view of Luo and Bremer with a polyurethane resin, as taught by Maehama, which exhibits excellent mechanical properties (p.
 15).

 Maehama further teaches the polyurethane resin being selected from the group consisting of anionic, cationic, nonionic, and amphoteric waterborne polyurethanes (p.
 6, aqueous polyurethane resin with anionic hydrophilic group such as a carboxylic acid or sulfonic acid group), or solvent-based and solvent-free polyurethanes, and any combinations thereof, resulting in a composition that exhibits excellent mechanical properties (p.
 15).